icon-project/icon-project.github.io/docs/transaction_signature.md

 }
 ```

-Serialization is applied on `params` field value, a dictionary.
-Of course, the `signature` field is ignored.
-It uses the same rule of Dictionary except that it doesn't have any brace for each end.
-And it will have a method name (“icx_sendTransaction”) as the prefix of serialized data.
-It uses `.` for the separator between name and object data itself.
+Transaction data is serialized by concatenating key, value pairs in `params` with `.` as a delimiter.
+Our final goal is generating the `signature` to sign the transaction, therefore, the `signature` field shown above example is not part of the data to be serialized.
+Adding the method name, “icx_sendTransaction” in this example, to the serialized string as a prefix completes the serialization process.

 ```
-icx_sendTransaction.<key1>.<value1>.<key2>.<value2>
+icx_sendTransaction.<key1>.<value1>....<keyN>.<valueN>
 ```

-You may refer UTF-8 encoded byte for all special characters in String type.
+Make sure that all the special characters in string must be UTF-8 encoded.

 ### String type

 Apply UTF-8 encoding to the text.
-Characters in the list below should be escaped with `\`.
-Key and string must not have any null character, U+0000.
+Characters listed below should be escaped with `\`.
+String must not have any null character, U+0000.

 | Name  | Backslash (REVERSE SOLIDUS) | Period (FULL STOP) | Left curly bracket | Right curly bracket | Left square bracket | Right square bracket |
 | ----- | --------------------------- | ------------------ | ------------------ | ------------------- | ------------------- | -------------------- |